 But not all banks offer personal loans.
 Even some large financial institutions like Bank of America and Chase Bank don’t.

-Banks may also have stricter credit guidelines for you to qualify, sometimes requiring you to have good or excellent credit.
+Banks may also have stricter credit requirements for you to qualify — sometimes you’ll have to have good or excellent credit.
 If you have lower credit scores and qualify for a loan, you probably won’t get the best rates.
 But even if you’ll pay higher rates, there are personal loan options for bad credit.

 If you don’t like your personal loan options from a bank, you can explore personal loans from credit unions or online lenders instead.